lizmat/Shelve6/README.md

 Robert Lemmen (2018-2020), Elizabeth Mattijsen <liz@raku.rocks> (2021-)

+Originally developed as `Shelve6` by Robert Lemmen, maintenance taken over and renamed to `Shelved` by Elizabeth Mattijsen.
+The rename was deemed to make sense in the context of the Raku Programming Language (which has no special meaning for the number 6) and the fact that this module usually runs as a daemon (hence the "d" at the end).

-Source can be located at: https://github.com/lizmat/ReadWriteLock .
+Source can be located at: https://github.com/lizmat/Shelved .
 Comments and Pull Requests are welcome.

 COPYRIGHT AND LICENSE
 =====================